bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

    // ...
 });

-// Fairly easy to convert from a single threaded for_each.
+// Fairly easy to convert from a single-threaded for_each.
 Just change iter to par_iter! query.iter().for_each(|component| {
    // ...
 });